External GNSS converters

 Setting up external utilities

-environment variable to point to the configuration file containing the environment
+Be sur to have set $AUTORINO_ENV environment variable to point to the configuration file containing the environment

-section, typically the main configuration file (autorino_main_cfg.yml
+section, typically the main configuration file (autorino_main_cfg.yml).

 Once each manufacturer’s converter is downloaded and installed (see below), you need to set the path to each

-you need to set the converter paths in the environment
+you need to set the converter paths in the environment section of the main configuration file.

 To configure the external utilities, you can: